 Goal Area: Six yards from each goal post and six yards into the field of play.

-Penalty Area: Fourteen yards from each goal post and fourteen yards into the field of play yard radius from the center of the penalty kick line
+Penalty Area: Fourteen yards from each goal post and fourteen yards into the field of play

 Penalty Spot: Eight yards into the field of play from the center of the goal line.